fedir5/EdisonIMUResearchProject/README.md

 **SFE_LSM9DS0.h**
 **SparkFun_9DOF_Edison_Block_Example.cpp**
 ^Only the SparkFun_9DOF_Edison_Block_Example.cpp code has been heavily edited, the rest are  untouched and are
-used to pill sensor data from the 9DOF sensor before sending it onwards
+used to pull sensor data from the 9DOF sensor before sending it onwards

 Data is first passed on to Madgwick's algorithms taken
 from:http://x-io.co.uk/open-source-imu-and-ahrs-algorithms/